FrancescoSciab/ATM_Banking_Application/README.md

    - The browser provides local echo (characters appear as you type).
    - If Google Sheets isn’t configured, the app can still run in demo mode.

-### Deploy on Render
+### Deploy on Render (Quick Guide)
-- Push the repo to Git.
+1. Commit and push your repo with these files:
+   - render.yaml
+   - apt.txt
+   - package.json
+   - requirements.txt
+   - index.js, controllers/default.js, views/*
-- Create a new “Web Service” on Render, it will use `render.yaml`.
+2. Create a new Web Service on https://render.com/:
+   - Select your Git repo.
+   - Render auto-detects render.yaml.
+3. Set environment variable:
-- Set environment variable `CREDS` with your Google service account JSON content (do not commit creds.json).
+   - CREDS = full JSON content of your Google service account (one-line or multiline).
-- Render will `pip3 install -r requirements.txt` and `npm install`, then start `npm start`.

-### Troubleshooting
-- Python not found:
-  - Install Python 3 and ensure it’s on PATH.
-On Windows, enable “Add python.exe to PATH” during install.
-- Keyboard not typing:
+   - Do NOT commit creds.json; rotate the key in GCP if it was committed.
+4. Deploy:
+   - Render installs Python (apt.txt), Python libs (requirements.txt), and Node deps (npm install).
+   - The app will start on PORT provided by Render.
+5. Open the service URL:
-  - Click inside the terminal to focus.
+   - Click “Run Program”.
-  - The client uses a simple line editor; press Enter to submit input lines.
+   - Type into the terminal; press Enter to submit.

-- Output shows JSON digits like {"type":"Buffer", "data":[...]}:
-  - The server now sends UTF-8 strings; refresh the page (Ctrl+F5) to load the latest client.
-- Google Sheets disabled:
+Troubleshooting:
+- Python not found: Ensure apt.txt exists with python3 and python3-pip.
-  - The app will still run; set the `CREDS` environment variable to enable Sheets.
+- Google Sheets errors: The app still runs without Sheets; set CREDS to enable.

-### Security
-- Do not commit creds.json.
-Remove it from the repository and rotate the key in Google Cloud.
-- Prefer setting the `CREDS` environment variable in local/dev and production.
+- Keyboard input: Click inside the terminal to focus; the client uses local echo and sends lines on Enter.

 ## TESTING